hlascelles/knockout-assets/README.md

 Using [Knockout Assets](https://github.com/hlascelles/knockout-assets) has three advantages over using a standard _image_tag_ in knockout templates.

 * The knockout templates files need not be processed on the server side at all.
-This means that testing them (for example with [Jasmine](http://pivotal.github.io/jasmine) becomes possible).
+This means that testing them (for example with [Jasmine](http://pivotal.github.io/jasmine)) becomes possible.
 * The templates may be served up from a CDN using [Knockout.js-External-Template-Engine](https://github.com/ifandelse/Knockout.js-External-Template-Engine).
 * The images are preloaded by default so templates render with the correct layout instantly (but this can be optionally disabled).